Algessar/HuionKeymapper/README.md

 Notes:
 - Currently, pen buttons are limited to be mapped to mouse buttons.
-- Simultaneous input from tablet and pen does not work.
-Which means that ctrl-middle mouse zoom, if mapped on tablet and pen, does not work as intended.
-(A function exists at the bottom of the Program class where I will attempt to adress this.
-Eventually.)
+- Simultaneous input from tablet and pen DOES work now! :)

 - There is a self-contained build in bin/Release/net8.0/linux-x64/publish that should just work as is.
 Make sure the deviceConfig.json is in the same directory.